Gnobshobble/Nova-Voice/README.md

 1. **Install Python:**

-   Make sure you have Python 3.9, 3.10, or 3.11 installed.
+   Make sure you have Python 3.9 or newer installed.
 You can download it from the [official Python website](https://www.python.org/).

 2. **Create a Virtual Environment:**

-   Navigate to the `curriculum_gen_module` directory from the base directory of the repository and create a virtual environment:
+   Navigate to the base directory of the repository and create a virtual environment:
    Ex. from ~/github/nova-streamlit
    ```sh
    cd curriculum_gen_module